Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 Desember 2025 15.40.48 UTC
+- WIB: Selasa, 30 Desember 2025 16.35.16 UTC
-- WITA: Selasa, 30 Desember 2025 16.40.48 UTC
+- WITA: Selasa, 30 Desember 2025 17.35.16 UTC
-- WIT: Selasa, 30 Desember 2025 17.40.48 UTC
+- WIT: Selasa, 30 Desember 2025 18.35.16 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny